50% Off Installation: Summer Savings Are Here! Book Your FREE Estimate Today – Don’t Miss Out!

 I won’t even go into tips for peel-and-stick types as they don’t last and I don’t recommend them.
 For the Nail-In type start with a small area to make sure it will open and close properly.
 You don’t want to get to the end and you can’t open the window or door!
 As my Dad always said, “measure twice, cut once!”
 Then grab your tin snips and be careful not to bend the thin metal while cutting it.
 If you are installing around double-hung windows, install the bottom sash first then upper half.
 Also, make sure to face the weather stripping out toward the elements to prevent moisture from getting inside.

-Weatherstripping can be a way to seal air leaks around window and doors.
-If you still feel air leaks, please contact us 888-812-2783 to check your home for a free assessment to lower your energy bills here.
-Our office is located in Beverly, MA but we service all of Massachusetts, New Hampshire, Maine and Rhode Island.
+Weatherstripping helps seal air leaks around windows and doors.
+If you still feel drafts, contact us at 888-812-2783.
+We offer free home assessments to help lower your energy bills.
+Our office is in Beverly, MA, but we serve Massachusetts, New Hampshire, Maine, and Rhode Island.